Bulk-Edge Correspondence for Point-Gap Topological Phases in Junction Systems: Abstract

 \section{Abstract}

-The bulk-edge correspondence is one of the most important ingredients in the theory of topological phase of matter.
+The bulk-edge correspondence is one of the most important ingredients in the theory of topological phases of matter.
 While the bulk-edge correspondence is applicable for Hermitian junction systems where two subsystems with independent topological invariants are connected to each other, it has not been discussed for junction systems with non-Hermitian point-gap topological phases.
 In this Letter, based on analytical results obtained by the extension of non-Bloch band theory to junction systems, we establish the bulk-edge correspondence for point-gap topological phases in junction systems.
-Considering the eigenstates, further, we find that the non-Hermitian junction systems exhibit unique proximity effects.
+We also confirm that almost all the eigenstates are localized near the interface which are called the ``{\it non-Hermitian proximity effects}''.
+One of the unique properties is that the localization length becomes the same for both subsystems nevertheless those model-parameters are different.